arcidodo/frigate-hass-addons/frigate_nvidia/README.md

 NVR with realtime local object detection for IP cameras.

+be aware to change the default runtime to nvidia: https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime

 You must create a config file as `frigate.yml` in the root of your HomeAssistant configuration directory.

 [Documentation](https://github.com/blakeblackshear/frigate)